Ponna-Rajesh/Ponna-Rajesh/README.md

 * "I am a dedicated Frontend Web Developer with a passion for creating visually stunning and user-friendly websites.
 Leveraging a solid foundation in HTML, CSS, and JavaScript.I'm looking for a role in a creative team where I can learn more, stay updated on new technologies, and be a crucial part of creating fantastic digital experiences."

 ### Skills
-* Good knowledge on web pages dvelopment,creating ststic web pages that are displayed on the browser using <b style="color: blue;">HTML5</b>.
+* Good knowledge on web pages dvelopment,creating stastic web pages that are displayed on the browser using <b style="color: blue;">HTML5</b>.
 * Good knowledge in the use of<span style="color: blue; font-weight: bold;"> **CSS3** </span>by describing the look and formatting of a document which is written in the markup langauage.
 * <b style="color:blue">ES6 Features </b>: Experience with modern JavaScript features introduced in <b>ECMAScript 6 <b/>and later.
 * <b> JavaScript Fundamentals:</b>